BCM-Neurosurgery/data-net-source/README.md

 The config file is responsible for specifying everything about a parser, and should be the only thing that needs to be customized for each deployment.

-Config file is broken down into sections as follows
+Config file is broken down into sections as follows:

 ## Parser Definition
 `[parser]`